 Stoves are an excellent choice for homes that are off the grid or if you want to have a backup source of heat.
 If you properly maintain a wood cook stove, it can last over 50 years.

 Both wood cook stoves and woodburning stoves have a firebox.
 They also have similar boxy designs.
-However, wood cook stoves have a cooking surface an oven – pretty obvious, but sometimes you’ve got to spell it out!
+However, wood cook stoves have a cooking surface and oven.

 Before purchasing a woodburning cookstove, you should consider some of the additional costs of installing this type of stove.

-Wood burning stoves include some installation costs, including safety precautions.
+Wood-burning stoves include some installation costs, including safety precautions.
 Before the furnace is installed, you need to prepare a space for it.
-All combustibles, including carpet, drywall, and wood flooring, need to be removed or covered up.
+All combustibles, including carpet, drywall, and wood flooring, need to be removed or covered up according to the specified clearances.

 Wood cook stoves are often installed on cinderblock or tile.
 Furthermore, you must connect the chimney pipes to an exterior vent.
 This can be complicated so it’s best to employ a professional.